laktak/chkbit/README.md

 - when you move a directory the index moves with it
 - when you make a backup the index is also backed up

-The disadvantage is that you get hidden `.chkbit` files in your content folders.
+The disadvantage is obviously that you get hidden `.chkbit` files in your content folders.

 ### How does chkbit work?